romerojunior/cloudian-api/README.md

 How it works
 ------------

-All Cloudian™ Hyperstore Admin API endpoints are dynamically mapped through `cloudianapi.components` package in a object-oriented approach, however, currently only the HTTP GET method is supported (DELETE and POST methods are expected to be implemented soon).
-Each call, such as `client.monitor.nodelist()`, returns a JSON compatible dictionary that could easily be parsed to any data structure.
+All Cloudian™ Hyperstore Admin API endpoints are dynamically mapped through `cloudianapi.components` package in a object-oriented approach.
+Each call, such as `client.monitor.nodelist()`, returns a JSON compatible dictionary that can easily be parsed to any data structure.
 All API calls parameters (such as nodeId, region, userType and so on) are case sensitive, check your Cloudian™ Admin API documentation for more details.
+By default all calls are HTTP GET requests, check the examples file for a broader overview on how to use this package.

 Fix me & To do
 --------------

-* Test across multiple platforms;
+* Test across multiple platforms